eguiraud/NNLOops/NNLOops.md

     <th><b>Code</b></th>
   </tr>
   <tr>
-    <td>For every single jet, take all tracks and find the closest track that has pt>1 gev, and then plot the delta-R of that track and jet, the jet's pT, and the tracks pT.</td>
+    <td>For every event, for every jet, take all tracks and find the closest track that has pt>1 gev, and then plot the delta-R of that track and jet, the jet's pT, and the tracks pT.</td>
     <td>???</td>
   </tr>
   <tr>